The fight against harassment in transport

 • 1000 patrols/year reservists of the gendarmerie on the TN network

-• 1,120 officers of the Regional Sub-Directorate of the Transport Police (SDRPT)Finally, Valérie Pécresse proposed to the Ministry of the Interior free public transport for police officers in order to strengthen their presence on public transport.
+• 1,120 agents of the Regional Sub-Directorate of the Transport Police (SDRPT)Finally, Valérie Pécresse proposed to the Ministry of the Interior free public transport for police officers in order to strengthen their presence on public transport.

 Call terminals, station and station staff, "3117" alert number or "31177" SMS, "3117 alert" application, multiple ways not to remain impassive!